nebrass/simple-kubernetes-webhook/README.md

 For readability, this project has been stripped of the usual production items such as: observability instrumentation, release scripts, redundant deployment configurations, etc. As such, it is not meant to use as-is in a production environment.
 This project is, in fact, a simplified fork of a system used accross all Kubernetes production environments at Slack.

+---
+## ℹ️ About this Fork 🔁

+This Fork contains the following changes:

+- Updated versions of the dependencies.
+- Added DevContainer configuration for VSCode
+- Replaced the Validation Webhook to block all operations in the namespace `protected`.
+- Replace the Mutation Webhook to update the image name to include our internal repository `contoso.acr.io`.
+- Updated unit tests to reflect the changes in the webhooks.

+---

 ## Installation
 This project can fully run locally and includes automation to deploy a local Kubernetes cluster (using Kind).